BCIA Member Code of Conduct

 - Prioritize safety in the workplace, particularly in manufacturing spaces

-- conduct business in a way that is inclusive of/recognizing needs of caregivers of diverse identity and physical characteristics (including ethnicity or race, religion, gender identity, sexual preference, family structure, body modification, mental or physical health and disability)
+- Conduct business in a way that is inclusive of/ recognizes needs of caregivers of diverse identity and physical characteristics (including ethnicity or race, religion, gender identity, sexual preference, family structure, body modification, mental or physical health and disability)

-- All industry members show a good faith effort to manage their business interactions with integrity and respectful deportment including but not limited to:
+All members show a good faith effort to manage their business interactions with integrity and respectful deportment including but not limited to: